 Even my youngest boy had a blast yanking off that welting.

 When he was done, he was huffing and puffing and declared, “I’m bigger now.
 I think I’m going to be as strong as Dada.
 I think I’m even going to be as strong as Dabio”.
-Hahahaha…ever watch Wild Kratts on PBS?
+Hahahaha…ever watch Wild Kratts?
 Dabio is a make-fun character of Fabio.
 You have to see it.
 That kid cracks me up!

 I’ve always had a thing for linen.
 It’s such a soft, natural fiber fabric and all I could envision was linen for this piece.
-Mixing it up with a pretty rose fabric just gave it a little more feminine appeal, don’t you think?
+In addition, mixing it up with a pretty rose fabric just gave it a little more feminine appeal, don’t you think?

 Aside from the buttoned up back, my favorite part of this chair is the kidney shaped seat.